 The Ethical Leadership Group, NAVEX Global’s advisory services division, was formed in 1993 with a straightforward mission – to help companies develop and promote cultures of integrity.

 Since their founding, the ELG has become known throughout the industry as the leading ethics and compliance consulting group.
 Their advisors are frequently published, respected speakers at industry conferences and widely recognized for thought and practice leadership.

 Their ranks include a former Department of Justice attorney and highly respected practitioners who have served as corporate ethics and compliance officers for public, private and non-profit organizations.
 They have worked globally in more than 40 countries, utilizing an unmatched level of experience to offer rigorous analysis, practical insight and cost effective recommendations for ethics and compliance program improvement.
 Collectively, they bring more than 150 years of experience specifically in managing ethics and compliance initiatives to inform client engagements.

 ELG earns new clients and business primarily by their reputation and the recommendations of the existing client base.
 Annually, the majority of the consulting business is generated from clients who initiated relationships in prior years, and have asked ELG to do additional work for them.
 We believe this is the single best indicator of the quality ELG demonstrate in all of their work and their obsession with client service.

-Carrie Penman is the president of Ethical Leadership Group (ELG), the advisory services practice of NAVEX Global™.
+Carrie Penman is NAVEX Global's chief compliance officer and senior vice president of the advisory services division of NAVEX Global™.
 She has been with the firm since 2003 after four years as deputy director of the Ethics and Compliance Officer Association (ECOA).
 Carrie was one of the earliest ethics officers in America – a scientist who developed and directed the first corporate-wide global ethics program at Westinghouse Electric Corporation.
 Since joining ELG, she has conducted numerous program and culture assessment projects for its clients and regularly works with and trains company boards of directors and executive teams.
 She also serves as a corporate monitor and independent consultant for companies with government agreements.